ddellacosta/automation-service/test/perf-ab/README.md

 thread-stack baseline — so the per-cycle live growth must be in the non-STACK types, which the full profile will name.

+## Verifying the broadcast-channel retention fix

+The -hT analysis identified the residual leak: every message ever written to `automationBroadcast` is retained for the life of the process (~135 KB of live growth over 100 Gold cycles, growing linearly).
+A TChan cell stays reachable while any reader's read-pointer still points at or before it, and two readers never advance theirs:

+- completed asyncs retained forever in the ThreadMap (e.g.
+  `HTTPDefault`) keep their dead thread's stack alive — ThreadId -> TSO -> stack — including the never-advanced read pointer, which anchors every cell written since that automation started;
+- the `HTTP` automation runs forever holding a run-level channel copy it never reads (only per-connection copies read).

+The fix (branch `broadcast-chan-retention`): the daemon sweeps completed/dead automations from the ThreadMap on every message (releasing their anchors, with a warning for automations that died), and the HTTP automation drains its run-level copy (per-connection behavior unchanged — each dup has its own read pointer).

+To verify, build an image from the fix branch and compare against the pre-fix profile above:

+    docker load -i result \
+      | sed -E 's/^Loaded image: (.+)$/\1/' \
+      | xargs -I{} docker tag {} automation-service:chanfix

+    AUTO_NAME=Gold CYCLES=100 \
+      AUTOMATION_IMAGE=automation-service:chanfix LABEL=chanfix \
+      COMPOSE_FILE=compose.yaml:compose.hp.yaml \
+      ./scripts/run-test.sh

+    ./scripts/analyze-hp.sh

+Expected:

+- `Service.Automation.Client`, `TChan.TCons`, `TVAR`, `ValueMsg`, and
+  the aeson `Array`/`Vector`/`String` growth ≈ 0 (pre-fix: the full
+  channel history, ~300 Client constructors over 100 cycles).
+- Remaining live growth limited to the small residuals (registration accumulation; the one-time STACK step).
+- In the CSV, `rss_kb` creep drops correspondingly — the live leak was amplified ~5x in RSS terms by allocator behavior.
+- The `logs/logfile` should no longer report `HTTPDefault` stuck in the running set after startup (the sweep removes it), and Gold entries are swept between Start/Stop messages.

 ## Troubleshooting

 - `Timed out waiting for mosquitto` — broker didn't come up; check